-The palace, located in downtown Honolulu, was designated as a National Historic Landmark in 1962.
-The palace has undergone extensive restoration to bring it back to how it might have looked during the days of the Hawaiian royalty.
-Since 1978, the palace has served as a museum that is opened to the public.
+The palace in downtown Honolulu became a National Historic Landmark in 1962.
+The palace has undergone extensive restoration.
+The goal was to bring it back to how it might have looked during the days of the Hawaiian royalty.
+Since 1978, the palace has served as a museum opened to the public.
 Advanced reservations are recommended as only a limited amount of visitors are allowed each day.
 The visiting hours are from Mondays through Saturdays from 9 am to 4 pm.

-Once you get to end of the paved road, head east by hiking 2 ½ miles or by paying for a private jeep ride to the to Papakolea Beach, which is the only green sand beach in the United States and one of four such beaches in the world.
-The sand on the beach is green because the area is part of a collapsed cinder cone made from the mineral olivine, which is green in color.
-This is yet another geological gift that Hawaii offers visitors who are willing to take the beaten path.
+Once you get to end of the paved road, head east.
+Then hike 2 ½ miles or pay for a private jeep ride to get to Papakolea Beach.
+This is the only green sand beach in the United States and one of four such beaches in the world.
+The sand is green because it comes from a collapsed cinder cone full of the mineral olivine.
+Olivine is green in color.
+This is one of the more unique attractions in Hawaii for visitors willing to trek off the beaten path.

-Once you arrive at the settlement, you can visit sites where the famed Catholic priest, Father Damien, ministered to the thousands who were banished here in beginning in the 19th century because they were afflicted with Hansen’s disease, which was once referred to as leprosy.
-Father Damien continued to care for sufferers of the disease until he himself succumbed to the disease.
-For his numerous selfless deeds and for his sacrifices during his time in Kalaupapa, Father Damien was canonized as a saint in 2009.
-Today, Hansen’s disease has been cured and is no longer the dreaded contagion that had maimed or killed millions throughout history.
-Visitors to Kalaupapa are asked to be respectful of the few remaining once afflicted residents who have elected to live the rest of lives in this lonely, but peaceful, place.
+Once you arrive, you can visit sites where the famed Catholic priest, Father Damien lived and worked.
+Here, Father Damien ministered to the thousands living here.
+In the 19th century, the government quarantined those with leprosy at this remote location.
+Father Damien continued to care for sufferers of the disease until he himself succumbed to it.
+For his numerous selfless deeds and sacrifice, the Catholic Church canonized him as a saint in 2009.
+Today, leprosy or Hansen’s disease has been cured and is no longer the dreaded contagion that maimed or killed millions throughout history.
+Visitors to Kalaupapa should be respectful of the few remaining residents who still live in this lonely, but peaceful, place.

-Dole Plantation Maze – When you think of Dole, you most likely imagine pineapples and bananas, but not a massive maze, but that is in fact what Dole offers in its Dole Plantation facility located right outside of the town of Wahiawa in central Oahu.
-The maze, which is the world’s largest, offers a fun way to spend with family or friends, walking through the greenery while trying to find your way out.
-If you are one the fastest to finish the maze, your name will be recorded on a sign at the entrance of the maze.
+When you think of Dole, you will most likely imagine pineapples and bananas, not a massive maze.
+But that is what the Dole Plantation offers right outside Wahiawa in central Oahu.
+The maze is the world’s largest.
+So it’s sure to be one of the more unique attractions in Hawaii.
+It offers a fun way to spend with family or friends.
+Here, you can walk through greenery while trying to find your way out.
+If you’re one the fastest to finish, the company will record your name at the entrance of the maze.

-In addition to the maze, visitors can enjoy wide range of pineapple related drinks, snacks and dessert treats as well as shop for souvenirs.
-You can view a wide range of pineapple varieties that have been gown in Hawaii in the garden area.
-There are also a number of train rides that you can take giving you views of the facilities and surrounding fields.
+In addition to the maze, visitors can enjoy pineapple related drinks, snacks and desserts and shop for souvenirs.
+You can also view a wide range of pineapple varieties grown in Hawaii in the garden area.
+There are even train rides with views of the facilities and surrounding fields.